apache/hadoop/hadoop-ozone/docs/content/Hdds.md

 It is easier to look at a putKey operation to understand the role that SCM plays.

-To put a key, a client makes a call to KSM with the following arguments.
+To put a key, a client makes a call to OM with the following arguments.

 -- putKey(keyName, data, pipeline type, replication count)